feross/chrome-net/README.md

 ```

-See nodejs.org for full API documentation: [net](http://nodejs.org/api/net.html)
+See nodejs.org for full API documentation: [net](https://nodejs.org/api/net.html)

 ## contribute

 To run tests, use `npm test`.
 The tests will run TCP and UDP servers and launch a few different Chrome Packaged Apps with browserified client code.
-The tests currently require Chrome Canary on Mac.
-If you're on Windows or Linux, feel free to send a pull request to fix this limitation.
+The tests currently require Chrome on Windows or Chrome Canary on Mac.
+If you're on Linux, feel free to send a pull request to fix this limitation.

 ## license